Fuel for the future

-The partners are collaborating on the development of an innovative solution that fully integrates an electrolyzer into an offshore wind turbine as a single synchronized system to directly produce green hydrogen.
+Together, they are developing an innovative solution that fully integrates an electrolyzer into an offshore wind turbine as a single synchronized system to directly produce green hydrogen.

-Siemens Gamesa will adapt its development of the world’s most powerful turbine, the SG14-222 DD offshore wind turbine to integrate an electrolysis system seamlessly into the turbine’s operations.
+Siemens Gamesa is adapting the world’s most powerful turbine, the SG14-222 DD offshore wind turbine, to integrate an electrolysis system seamlessly into its operation.

-The development will serve as a test bed for making large-scale, cost-efficient hydrogen production a reality and will prove the feasibility of reliable, effective implementation of modular offshore wind-to-hydrogen systems.
+The developments will serve as a test bed for making large-scale, cost-efficient hydrogen production a reality and will prove the feasibility of reliable, effective implementation of modular offshore wind-to-hydrogen systems.

 Siemens Gamesa is developing a hydrogen production plant in Western Denmark.
-The project couples an electrolyzer with an existing onshore 3 MW turbine, with the possibility to run the system in ‘island mode’, that is, without any connection to the grid.
+The project couples an electrolyzer with an existing onshore 3-MW turbine, with the possibility to run the system in ‘island mode’, without any connection to the grid.
 The project is named Brande Hydrogen.

-The Danish government has designated Siemens Gamesa’s Brande Hydrogen project as an official regulatory energy test zone.
-This test zone permit exempts Siemens Gamesa from some of the energy sector regulations in Denmark, and it is a one-of-a-kind permit in Europe.
+The Danish government has designated Siemens Gamesa’s Brande Hydrogen project as an official regulatory energy test zone, a one-of-a-kind permit in Europe.
+This permit exempts Siemens Gamesa from some of the energy sector regulations in Denmark.
 This grant brings us closer to solving one of the biggest challenges in the green energy transition: Integrating unprecedented amounts of renewable energy into the energy system.
-Our Brande Hydrogen project enables research to show that green hydrogen can be produced without using any power from the grid, known as “island mode”, and serves as an essential test bed for making large-scale, cost-efficient hydrogen production a reality.
+Our Brande Hydrogen project will demonstrate that green hydrogen can be produced without using any power from the grid and serves as an essential test bed for making large-scale, cost-efficient hydrogen production a reality.

-With the Brande Hydrogen project, Siemens Gamesa Renewable Energy is now taking the first R&D steps needed to lead the way to a future where large-scale hydrogen production is possible.
-This future vision is one where cheap and ample energy production can be utilized in hard-to-abate sectors, thereby contributing to the decarbonization of the entire energy sector, including the transportation and heavy industry sectors.
+With the Brande Hydrogen project, Siemens Gamesa Renewable Energy is taking the first steps towards the large-scale production of green hydrogen.
+This future vision is one where cheap and ample energy production can be utilized in hard-to-abate sectors, thereby contributing to the decarbonization of the entire energy sector, including transportation and heavy industry.